NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 # Extracting GRIB2 Fields from a GRIB2 file

-Subroutine getgb2() can be used to extract a specified field from a file containing many GRIB2 messages. getgb2() searches an index to find the location of the user specified field.
+Subroutine getgb2() can be used to extract a specified field from a file containing many GRIB2 messages.
+It searches an index to find the location of the user specified field.
 The index can be supplied from a seperate GRIB2 index file, or it can be generated internally.

 The GRIB2 file (and the index file, if supplied) must be opened with a call to subroutine [baopen() or